Table of Contents

 Along with contributing to your 401(k), consider opening a Roth or traditional IRA.
 A Roth IRA is funded with after-tax dollars, while a traditional IRA is funded with pre-tax income.

-Once you reach age 59½, both Roth and traditional IRAs allow you to withdraw money without incurring tax penalties, as long as other requirements are met.
 A Roth IRA allows you to take out money without needing to pay taxes on the withdrawals.
 A traditional IRA allows you to save pre-tax dollars — which can help build your retirement savings and allow you to deduct your contributions, thereby reducing your taxable income — but you'll have to pay taxes on withdrawals.

 If you have additional money left in your budget at the end of the month, funding IRAs can help put you on the path to a more comfortable retirement.
 Again, the more time your funds have to grow, the larger they could potentially be when you're ready to retire.